How to Get Published in Inc. Magazine: A Guide for Founders and Executives

 Inc.'s audience is distinct from publications like Fortune (which skews toward Fortune 500 leadership) or Bloomberg (which is built around financial professionals).
 Inc. readers are building companies at every stage of growth — from Series A startups to mid-market businesses preparing for acquisition or IPO.
 They are actively looking for frameworks, stories, and lessons they can apply immediately.
 When your name appears in Inc., you become part of the curriculum that entrepreneurial leaders are drawing on to make decisions.

 For AI search visibility, Inc. is one of the highest-authority sources for queries related to entrepreneurship, company culture, leadership development, hiring, and business growth strategy.
-Research from 6sense (2025) shows 40% of B2B buyers now initiate vendor research with AI tools.
+As AI tools play a growing role in how buyers synthesize information and shortlist vendors, high-authority sources matter more than ever.
 An Inc. byline — particularly one tied to a specific methodology or approach — creates a durable citation signal in AI-generated answers about the topics you cover.
 That translates directly into inbound authority for founders and executives who sell to other businesses.

 What Inc. Looks For in Contributors